kwaldenphd/python-lists-strings-dictionaries-sets/README.md

 - Selects a list element at random
 - Shuffles your list

+Q16: What is the difference between a `list` and a `string`?
+What are some methods you can perform on a `list` that you can't do with a `string` (and vice versa)?

-Q16: Create a dictionary on a topic of your choosing.
+Q17: Create a dictionary on a topic of your choosing.
 Include at least 7 key-value pairs.
 <ol type="a">
  <li>Add new elements to your dictionary.</li>
  <li>Update an element in your dictionary.</li>